zkwinkle/.config/README.md

 - noto-fonts-emoji

 #### Stuff i3 execs while starting up (remove from config or install)
-firefox
+- firefox
-thunderbird
+- thunderbird
-telegram-desktop
+- telegram-desktop
-discord
+- discord
-spotify
+- spotify (last I installed the AUR package was broken, check AUR page for how to fix)
-feh
+- feh

 ### zsh